-UKAS accredited organization certificated under a TPC scheme, by a UKAS accredited certification body.
+ire risk assessment company certificated under a TPC scheme, by a

+UKAS accredited certification body.

-The fire risk assessors are certificated by an individual TPC scheme, by a UKAS accredited certification body
+The fire risk assessors are certificated, under an individual person TPC scheme, by a UKAS accredited certification body.

+scrience, by a ONAS accredited certification body.

-Other individual TPC scheme
+Other individual person TPC scheme.

-The risk assessors are listed on a professorial fire risk assessors' register
+The fire risk assessors are listed on a professional body fire risk assessors'

+register.

-Other organization TPC
+Other company TPC scheme.

-None of the above
+None of the above.

-2.3 Law verning law and jurisdiction under which this proposed scope of services shall less of the following): oe enacte ed shall be (indic ate

 England and Wales

 Scotland

 Northern Ireland

 Other (State the national legal system)